ididifdgb/spigot-reinforcement-plugin/README.md

 # Spigot Reinforcement Plugin
-A Spigot Reinforcement Plugin for 1.14.x.
+A Spigot Reinforcement Plugin for reinforcing blocks with levels of protection using in-game materials.
 You can reinforce after enabling the mode using `/reinforce` and right clicking on the blocks.

 # How it works